riney/flip_rob/README.md

 [![Demo video](https://img.youtube.com/vi/n-1ZQoQzJJw/maxresdefault.jpg)](https://youtube.com/shorts/n-1ZQoQzJJw?si=z85_842EalZgWVpP)

+## Installation
+Click Releases over on the right for installation instructions and binaries.

 ## License
 This code is made available under the MIT license.
 See the LICENSE file for more info.